 In 2018, TotalEnergies acquired Maersk Oil, including the Sole Concession and the role as operator in DUC.
 2019 has been a year of change to the DUC partnership.
 First, TotalEnergies expanded its presence through the closure of the acquisition of the 12% share of Chevron, and second Shell sold its upstream assets in Denmark to Norwegian Energy Company ASA (Noreco).

+Today the DUC partners are TotalEnergies (43.2%), BlueNord (36.8%), and the state-owned North Sea Fund (“Nordsøfonden”) (20%).
 The DUC assets are among the most complex set of assets in the North Sea and within the TotalEnergies portfolio due to the nature of the very tight reservoirs.

-THE SAFE AND RESPONSIBLE ENERGY MAJOR
+THE SAFE AND RESPONSIBLE MULTI-ENERGY COMPANY

 TotalEnergies’ aim is to always be the safe and responsible energy operator.
 As such, safety is a TotalEnergies core value that is never compromised.
 We are committed to maximizing safe and efficient operations of the DUC assets by ensuring the protection of the health of our employees, facilities and products and the environment.

 As a responsible business, we are also committed to the efficient and wise use of our energy sources and products to reduce the environmental footprint of our operations.
-Our target is to improve the energy efficiency of our facilities by 1% every year on average from 2010 to 2020.